SigNoz/opentelemetry-python-example/lesson-5/README.md

 ## Next Steps

 In this tutorial, we configured the Python application to create custom metrics.
 Manual instrumentation gives you more granular control on setting up tracing in your Python application.

+In the [next lesson](https://github.com/SigNoz/opentelemetry-python-example/tree/main/lesson-6), we will learn how to configure OpenTelemetry logging SDK in Python.